php-integrator/atom-navigation/README.md

 What is included?
   * Navigate to the definition of your global PHP constnats and functions.
-  * Navigate to the PHP documentation of built-in functions by alt-clicking them.
+  * Navigate to the PHP documentation of built-in classes and functions by alt-clicking them.
   * Navigate to the definition of classes, traits and interfaces by alt-clicking them.
   * Navigate to the definition of class, trait and interface members by alt-clicking them.